Wilko01/Douche_Fan/README.md

 <img src="Images/Douche_fan_result.jpg" alt="drawing" width="400"/>

-The ESP controlling the fan and the lights
+The ESP controlling the fan and the LEDs

 <img src="Images/ESP32_in_a_box.jpg" alt="drawing" width="400"/>

-The fan in line
+The fan in line with the ESP

 <img src="Images/in-line-fan.jpg" alt="drawing" width="400"/>